 The Half Marathon course was designed and measured by Tom Bunk and Craig Swartwout (Trail Marking and Course Management).
 The two-loop, 13.1 mile course begins and ends in the finish area near the Nordic Trail parking lot.
-The course for 2012 has been rerouted slightly due to the possibility of trail closures by the DNR and is marked with yellow ground arrows.
+The course for 2014 is marked with YELLOW ground arrows.

 For simplicity, the loop can be broken into two sections.